Massless and Partially Massless Limits in Quadratic Gravity: Introduction and motivations

 Let us explain the organization of this paper and briefly summarize the content of each section. \begin{description}

-\item[Sec.~\ref{sec:action}:] We rewrite the action~\eqref{action-stelle} in canonical form in which the contributions of the spin-$0$ and spin-$2$ massive fields are made explicit.
+\item[Sec.~\ref{sec:action}:] We rewrite the action~\eqref{action-stelle} in the second-order canonical form in which the contributions of the canonically normalized spin-$0$ and spin-$2$ massive fields are made explicit.
 This task will be achieved through the help of field transformations.
 The new form of the action will be very useful to identify the masses of the additional degrees of freedom and the various interaction couplings independently of the background metric.

 \item[Sec.~\ref{sec:decouplings}:] We analyse the limit $\beta\rightarrow \infty$ of the theory~\eqref{action-stelle} and show that its meaning highly depends on the presence of the cosmological constant.
 In particular, we note that $\beta\rightarrow \infty$ corresponds to a \textit{massless limit} ($m_2^2\rightarrow 0$) for the spin-$2$ ghost mass when $\Lambda=0$ and to a \textit{partially massless limit} ($m_2^2\rightarrow \frac{2}{3}\Lambda$)~\cite{Deser:1983mm,Deser:1983tm,Deser:2001us,Hassan:2012gz,Hassan:2013pca,deRham:2013wv,Joung:2014aba,DeRham:2018axr} when $\Lambda> 0.$ This implies that the way in which the five helicities of the spin-$2$ ghost are organized in the limit $\beta\rightarrow \infty$ highly depends on the presence of a cosmological constant.
 To correctly take into account all degrees of freedom we employ the St\"uckelberg formalism.
 When $\Lambda=0$ we find that all the degrees of freedom are interacting; while, when $\Lambda> 0$ the spin-$2$ sector (massless graviton $+$ partially massless graviton) becomes free and completely decouples.